 1. Enhancing Body Awareness and Coordination Helping children develop a clearer sense of their bodies to move with greater ease and control.
 2. Supporting Neuroplasticity and Learning Engaging the brain’s capacity to form new connections through gentle movement and sensory exploration.
 3. Reducing Tension and Discomfort Softening habitual patterns of physical tension to promote freer, more comfortable movement.
 4. Encouraging Emotional Regulation and Calm Fostering emotional stability by creating a sense of physical ease and security.
 5. Building Independence and Confidence Empowering children to initiate and carry out actions, enhancing their sense of autonomy and capability.
 6. Strengthening Parent-Child Connection Equipping parents with tools to support their child’s development and deepen their understanding of their needs.

-The current booking options are 1 session (70 EUR) and 3 sessions (180 EUR).
+The current booking options are 1 session (80 EUR), a 3-session package (210 EUR), and a 5-session package (350 EUR).

 The listed teaching languages for this offer are French, English, Spanish, Flemish.